sahwar/erdlowe-gtk-theme/README.md

 /!\ Please check requirements before anything.

-Eventually, you could have to reboot after applying theme *(some GTK2 apps or Chrome for example)*.
+*Reboot after applying theme could be necessary for some GTK2 apps or Chrome.*

 **Auto**